datarobot/datarobot-user-models/task_templates/README.md

   classification problems
 * `python_multiclass_classification` - Implements a linear classifier with SGD training
 * `python_regression` - Implements a linear regressor with SGD training
-* `python_regression_with_custom_class` - Uses a custom python class, CustomCalibrator, so that we can store the complex state inside the object and then re-use it during scoring.
+* `python_regression_with_custom_class` - Uses a custom python class, CustomCalibrator, which implements fit and score from scratch with no external libraries
 * `python_calibrator` - Shows how to create an estimator task for doing prediction calibration, which is usually done in DataRobot as an additional estimator step after the main estimator
 * `r_classification` - Implements a GLM binary classifier in R